 7. Kylemore Abbey

-Kylemore Abbey is a 10-15 minute drive from the Connemara National Park visitor centre so if you visit one then you might as well visit both.
-Kylemore Abbey was built in the 1800’s and it’s had a lot of love, care and money put into it.
+Kylemore Abbey is an iconic place to visit in Ireland and one of the best places to see in Ireland.
+It’s a 10-15 minute drive from the Connemara National Park visitor centre so if you visit one you should visit both.
+Kylemore Abbey was built in the 1800s and it’s had a lot of love, care and money put into it.
 It’s been a hotel and a girls school and experienced a fire or two that could have ruined the castle but luckily didn’t.

 The Abbey is beautiful to view from the lake and up close.
 I would suggest buying a ticket so you can get closer to it and go inside to read more about its history.
 There is also a gorgeous walled garden a mile from the Abbey which is accessible via foot or a shuttle bus that runs every 10-15 minutes to take you between the two areas.